International Adoption Birth Certificate: What Documents Your Child Needs and How to Get a US Birth Certificate

 The foreign birth certificate is a legal document that can be used for some purposes, but it has practical limitations in the United States:

 You are not required to get a US state birth certificate.
-The Certificate of Citizenship and the foreign birth certificate together are sufficient for most federal purposes, including a US passport application.
-But a US state birth certificate simplifies daily life significantly.
+The Certificate of Citizenship establishes citizenship, but institutions may also require adoption and parent-child relationship documents.
+For a US passport, follow the current State Department instructions rather than assuming that a foreign birth certificate and Certificate of Citizenship are the only documents needed.
+A US state birth certificate can simplify daily life significantly.

 Re-Adoption: What It Is and Why Most Families Do It